rpldy/react-uploady-docs/docs/guides/ProgressUI.md

+---
+id: "ProgressUI"
+description: "How to show upload progress using Uploady hooks"
+---

 # Progress UI

-Uploady (the [sender](../packages/rpldy-sender) really) exposes an item progress event and hook that can be used to show an upload progress UI.
+Uploady (the [sender](../../packages/rpldy-sender) really) exposes an item progress event and hook that can be used to show an upload progress UI.

 Below is an example of this using the very cool [rc-progress](https://www.npmjs.com/package/rc-progress).

-The [useItemProgressListener](../api/hooks/useItemProgressListener) hook is used to capture progress info for all uploads taking place within an Uploady instance.
+The [useItemProgressListener](../../api/hooks/useItemProgressListener) hook is used to capture progress info for all uploads taking place within an Uploady instance.
 Regardless of how the uploads are initiated (ex: upload-button, upload-drop-zoe, api call, etc.).

 ## Example